Menschen für Menschen Switzerland is focused on stopping impoverishment in towns and rural areas

 AGOHELMA, the organisation of the humanitarian Abebech Gobena – dubbed the mother Theresa of Ethiopia, runs a large number of aid projects in a poor district of the capital Addis Ababa.
 Their friendship with Menschen für Menschen founder Karlheinz Böhm developed into a close cooperation.

 The heart of the project is the orphanage.
-There 22 boys and 12 girls find material supply and care.
+There 19 boys and 10 girls find material supply and care.
 Menschen für Menschen supports the administration and takes over all costs for them such as accommodation, school education and medical care.
-Nine caregivers are with the children, raising them as mothers.
+Caregivers look after the children 24 hours a day, raising them as mothers.
 A trained caregiver in psychology assists the children with mental challenges.
 Especially the foundlings often suffer from the fact that their biological mothers left them in public places.
 The children in the home also receive extra tuition in order to ensure their success at school.
 The tutors teach the children not only technical knowledge, but also how to do homework together and how the children can support each other.

 In addition to the children’s home, we also offer nutrition programmes in the slums.
 There, many small children that show symptoms of malnutrition – this threatens to damage their health and development in the long term.
 For six month each child receives ten kilograms per month of a protein-rich supplementary food made from wheat and soya and one liter of cooking oil.
 At the same time, the mothers are taught how to provide their children with a balanced diet despite their modest financial means.